Frege/FregeFX/README.md

 ## Build & Install

-For local build and install of e.g testing snapshot versions you better don't start the `examples` subproject and use
+For local build and install use

+    gradlew install

+For running the contained `example` project use

-    gradlew -x startScripts :fregefx:install
+    gradlew run

 # Copyright and License